salmonkarp/tp/docs/UserGuide.md

 ### Marking a person's tutorial attendance: `attend`

-Marks a person as attended for a specific tutorial.
+Marks a person as attended for a specific tutorial class.

 Format: `attend INDEX c/TUTORIAL_NUMBER`

-* Marks the person at the specified `INDEX` as attended for the given tutorial (sets attendance value to 1).
+* Marks the person at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 1).
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* `TUTORIAL_NUMBER` must be a valid tutorial identifier from **t1** to **t11**.
+* `TUTORIAL_NUMBER` must be a valid tutorial class identifier from **t1** to **t11**.

 Examples:
-* `attend 2 c/t5` marks the attendance for tutorial 5 of the 2nd person in the address book.
+* `attend 2 c/t5` marks the attendance for tutorial 5 class of the 2nd person in the address book.
-* `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 of the 1st person in the results of the `find` command.
+* `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.

 ### Unmarking a person's tutorial attendance: `unattend`

-Unmarks a person as attended for a specific tutorial.
+Unmarks a person as attended for a specific tutorial class.

 Format: `unattend INDEX c/TUTORIAL_NUMBER`

-* Unmarks the person at the specified `INDEX` as attended for the given tutorial (sets attendance value to 0).
+* Unmarks the person at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 0).
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* `TUTORIAL_NUMBER` must be a valid tutorial identifier from **t1** to **t11**.
+* `TUTORIAL_NUMBER` must be a valid tutorial class identifier from **t1** to **t11**.

 Examples:
-* `unattend 2 c/t5` unmarks the attendance for tutorial 5 of the 2nd person in the address book.
+* `unattend 2 c/t5` unmarks the attendance for tutorial 5 class of the 2nd person in the address book.
-* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 of the 1st person in the results of the `find` command.
+* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.

+Warnings:

+Expected output:

 ### Exiting the program : `exit`